Ease Of Use

 How Does Grammarly Check Compare To Microsoft Word Check?

-Yes, Grammarly is free, but so is the spelling and grammar checker tool built into Microsoft Word.
+There are many other grammar checkers out there and yes, Grammarly is free, but so is the spelling and grammar checker tool built into Microsoft Word.
 Don’t they just accomplish the same task in very similar ways?
 The answer is no.

 How Does This Grammar Checker Make You A Better Writer?

 Whether you write professionally, as a student, or just for fun, Grammarly can help make you a stronger writer.
-Think of Grammarly as a coach.
+Think of Grammarly as a writing coach.
 It explains where you went wrong in the game and provides examples for improve on.

 For most writers, Grammarly helps with identifying and changing: